acheong08/ChatGPT/README.md

 # Base model API

-> ## Update2 2023/02/08: After a brief downtime, the model is available once again.
+> ## Update3 2023/02/08: The model is consistently overloaded.
+I am resuming efforts on making a ChatGPT proxy (browserless) service.
+Please use the browser version until further notice.

 Free, browserless, and without rate limits.
 Uses an outdated base model for ChatGPT.